 Group Trustees may at their discretion invest Group assets, in accordance with their investment strategy, in external funds or in the Sector of the Unitised Fund and are responsible for monitoring investment performance.
 Details of Groups' investments and their performance are given in the Annual Report and Financial Statements of the Group concerned.
 The responsibilities for AVC and DC arrangements lie with the Group Trustees.
-Information about the performance of the Unitised Fund is included on page 60.
+Information about the performance of the Unitised Fund is included on page 58.

-EPTL is responsible for Scheme-wide investment arrangements and monitoring the effectiveness of these.
+EPTL is responsible for Scheme-wide investment arrangements.
 EPTL is also responsible for the investment management of the Unitised Fund, including the selection, appointment and monitoring of fund managers.
-Details of the Unitised Fund and the investment performance of the Unitised Fund Sectors is given in the Appendix for the Unitised Fund, on pages 58 to 60 of this Annual Report and Financial Statements.
+Details of the Unitised Fund and the investment performance of the Unitised Fund Sectors is given in the Appendix for the Unitised Fund, on pages 56 to 58 of this Annual Report and Financial Statements.